2019–2020 Maltese protests: 27 November 2019

 Another demonstration called for Wednesday 27 November began as a protest march, ending in front of Auberge de Castille.
 This was the fifth protest in less than a week.
 Following the disturbances of 26 November, steel barricades were placed in front of parliament, Auberge de Castille and on Merchants' Street, as police increased security ahead of the day's planned protest.
-On the day, both major political parties announced mass meetings for 1 December, with various civil society members and Caruana Galizia family members asking people to stay away from rallies organised by political parties.
-Both events were eventually cancelled.

-The Institute of Maltese Journalists appealed the police to begin issuing press conferences to update journalists and media on developments in the Caruana Galizia case.
-Civil society had repeatedly questioned why news on the investigation filtered through from Muscat, and not from official police spokespersons.

 After the main demonstration, protesters blocked traffic in Floriana as they demanded further resignations.

 28 November 2019

 An unannounced protest was held on 28 November, following reports of the release of Schembri from arrest.
 Fenech had claimed Schembri was responsible for the Caruana Galizia assassination in October 2017.

 29 November 2019

 In the early hours of the morning on 29 November, after the protest which began in the evening the previous day, unknown security officials clashed with demonstrators and journalists were forcibly kept within the Ambassadors' Hall in Auberge de Castille.
 Maltese and foreign journalists were kept against their will after attending a press conference organised at 3 a.m.
 Tensions escalated after the security officials refused to identify themselves to journalists, or tell them why they were not being let out of the building.
 The decision to keep journalists locked in the Ambassadors' Hall was condemned by the Institute of Maltese Journalists.

-University lecturers and students blocked parts of the road around the Msida skatepark in protest on Friday, 29 November, in a protest organised by the Kunsill Studenti Universitarji (KSU).
-Holding placards reading "assassins", "blood is on your hands" and "Muscat kriminal" (Muscat is a criminal), they later moved their sit-in protest to Regional Road.

 News broke that Muscat was named by Fenech in his first statement to the police.
-Before the protest, police were briefed and reminded of their duty to protect the protesters.

 Protesters began a protest march in Valletta at 6:30 p.m., holding posters and Maltese flags while protesting at the government's handling of the criminal investigation.
 The protest followed news earlier in the day of Muscat's imminent resignation.
 After the main protest, a smaller crowd gathered beneath the Great Siege Monument in front of the Daphne memorial where flowers and candles were left in tribute.